carlosplanchon/pyobjtojson/README.md

 # pyobjtojson

-A lightweight Python library that simplifies the process of serializing **any** Python object into a JSON-friendly structure—without getting tripped up by circular references.
+A lightweight Python library that simplifies the process of serializing **any** Python object into a JSON-friendly structure without getting tripped up by circular references.
 With built-in support for dataclasses, Pydantic (v1 & v2), and standard Python collections, **pyobjtojson** helps you convert your objects into a cycle-free, JSON-ready format for logging, storage, or data transfer.

 ## Features